 A growing group of Master Gardeners work on a wide variety of activities to help reduce pollutants flowing into our backyard treasure, the Chesapeake Bay.
 In order to increase interest in this important endeavor, we are focusing on the quality of water in our streams with a new theme:

-Our activities include education, outreach, workshops, and creative events in addition to Bay-Wise landscape certifications for property owners.
-Click here for the new 75-second Bay-Wise introductory video produced by a Towson Univ. student.
+Our activities include education, outreach, workshops, and creative events in addition to Bay-Wise landscape consultations and certifications for property owners.
+Click here for the 75-second Bay-Wise introductory video produced by a Towson University student.

 Grow It Eat It Demonstration Garden